Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 ## The Purpose
 Input a list of StARS numbers and this extension will show the user any mis-matching data, the user will select which data is correct, then all of the correct data will be merged into the oldest client.
 Finally, the newer client(s) will be archived.

+## Some potential shortcomings:
+1. The Relatives / Contacts pages can only import the basic data that shows up in tables, for now
+2. Action notes that are very long only display up to around 270 characters in the History page.
+Sometimes long notes even display less characters, if more HTML is stored in the note (especially when text has styling).
+In order to not need the import to click on EVERY action, I set a threshold of 150 characters.
+If the note has over 150 characters (showing - not including html characters), the merger will click on the row & import / merge the entire attendance note.

 ## Getting Started
 1. Run `npm install` to install the node packages in `package.json`
 1. Run `npm run build` to "build" the React app